fredie7/accenture_assignment/README.md

 Value: Turns raw metrics into actionable customer personas.

 ### AI-Multi-Agentic Decision Support System
-The AI solution was architected around a Retrieval-Augmented Generation (RAG) approach, where policy documents and business rules are embedded and retrieved contextually at query time.
-This ensures that responses are rooted in approved policies and compliance constraints rather than free-form generation.
+The AI solution was architected around a Retrieval-Augmented Generation (RAG) approach, where policy compliance and business rules are embedded and retrieved contextually at query time.
+This ensures that responses are rooted in approved policies and compliance constraints.

 On top of the RAG layer, a multi-agent architecture was implemented.
 Each agent is specialized for a distinct responsibility, such as policy interpretation or customer analytics, and exposed as a tool within the system.
+It's built to connect with two knowledge sources:
+- The structured & cleaned business data stored in te ware house: where agentic tools connect with to perform their distinct functions, and
+- The unstructured policy document: which is compressed as embeddings in the Fiss dtbase.
 A supervisory agent, following a ReAct-style reasoning pattern, evaluates the user’s request, determines the appropriate action, and routes the query to the correct agent.
 This design improves the reliability, transparency, and explainability of responses.

-The conversational AI connects directly to the analytics warehouse, enabling natural-language queries over both structured business data and unstructured policy documentation, while enforcing business rules in real time.

 <div align="center">
   <img src="https://github.com/fredie7/accenture_assignment/blob/main/project-images/ai-tool-calls.png?raw=true" />